kartoza/docker-postgis/README.md

 In some instances users want to run some SQL scripts to populate the database.
-Since the environment variable POSTGRES_DB allows us to specify multiple database that can be created on startup.
+The environment variable POSTGRES_DB allows us to specify multiple database that can be created on startup.
 When running scripts they will only be executed against the first database ie POSTGRES_DB=gis,data,sample
-The SQL script will be executed against the gis database.
+The SQL script will be executed against the `gis` database.
 Additionally, a lock file is generated in `/docker-entrypoint-initdb.d`, which will prevent the scripts from getting executed after the first container startup.
 Provide `IGNORE_INIT_HOOK_LOCKFILE=true` to execute the scripts on _every_ container start.

 Currently, you can pass `.sql` , `.sql.gz` and `.sh` files as mounted volumes.